There are 2 types of poker software

 - Those that allow the user to play in the browser.

 Thank goodness within a few years only the second type will exist.
-In browser play is better for both the players and the poker rooms; it’s even better for heads up display providers and affiliates.
+In browser play is better for both the players and the poker sites, it’s also better for people like heads up display providers and affiliates.
 It’s better for everyone!

 Advantages of in browser play